-For the reasons set forth above, amicus curiae Privacy International respectfully requests that this Court reverse the ruling below.
+For the reasons set forth above, amicus curiae Privacy International respectfully submits that the NIT's extraterritorial reach renders the warrant invalid and therefore requests that this Court reverse the district court's denial of Mr. Eure's motions to suppress.

-Dated April 26, 2017
+Dated May 18, 2017